ABBEL: Learning Natural-Language Belief States for Memory-Efficient Interaction: Reinforcement Learning Experiment Details

 \end{textbox}

-\begin{textbox}{Response} <think>Given the feedback from the query ['0', '1', '2']:
+\begin{textbox}{Response} \texttt{<think>}Given the feedback from the query[`0', `1', `2']:

-- '0' is not in Position 1 but is in the lock.
+- `0' is not in Position 1 but is in the lock.

-- '1' and '2' are not in the lock.
+- `1' and `2' are not in the lock.

-This means '0' must be in either Position 2 or Position 3, and the characters for Position 1, 2, and 3 are now limited to ['0', '1', '2'] but with '1' and '2' not in Position 1.
-Therefore, '0' is the only character that can be in Position 1, Position 2, or Position 3 excluding the position it is not in.
+This means `0' must be in either Position 2 or Position 3, and the characters for Position 1, 2, and 3 are now limited to [`0', `1', `2'] but with `1' and `2' not in Position 1.
+Therefore, `0' is the only character that can be in Position 1, Position 2, or Position 3 excluding the position it is not in.

-So, Position 1 cannot be '0', and it must be one of '1' or '2'.
-Positions 2 and 3 can be either '0', '1', or '2', but '1' and '2' cannot be in Position 1.</think>
+So, Position 1 cannot be `0', and it must be one of `1' or `2'.
+Positions 2 and 3 can be either `0', `1', or `2', but `1' and `2' cannot be in Position 1.\texttt{</think>}

-<belief>Position 1 can be '1' or '2'.
+\texttt{<belief>}Position 1 can be `1' or `2'.

-Position 2 and Position 3 can be '0', '1', or '2', but '1' and '2' cannot simultaneously be in Position 1 and the other positions at the same time.
+Position 2 and Position 3 can be `0', `1', or `2', but `1' and `2' cannot simultaneously be in Position 1 and the other positions at the same time.

-'0' must be in either Position 2 or Position 3.</belief> \end{textbox}
+`0' must be in either Position 2 or Position 3.\texttt{</belief>} \end{textbox}

-Near the end of the belief state grading training run, we find belief states become more parse-able by our parsing model grok 4 fast (free) provided by openrouter, and the model is more able to handle complex updates to its posterior. \begin{textbox}{Prompt}
+Near the end of the belief state grading training run, we find belief states become more parse-able, and the model is more able to handle complex posterior updates. \begin{textbox}{Prompt} \texttt{game\_instructions}

-You will determine the correct combination of characters at [Position 1, Position 2, Position 3] in a 3-character combination lock through iterative reasoning and queries.
-All 3 characters are unique.

-The set of valid characters are as follows: ['0', '1', '2', '3', '4', '5', '6', '7', '8', '9'] Each action is a query of the form ['char 1', 'char 2', 'char 3'].

-Each time you query a combination, you will get feedback from the user about each character: either not in the combination, in the combination but in a different position, or in the combination and in the right position.